davdar/maam/writeup/paper.markdown

 where `Ψ := AEnv × AKAddr × AKStore × ATime`.
 This is path-sensitive because `AΣ(Exp)` can represent arbirary _relations_ between `(Exp × Ψ)` and `AStore`.

-As discussed in Section \ref{flow-properties-in-analysis}, a flow-sensitive analysis will give a single set of facts per program point.
+As discussed in Section \ref{path-and-flow-sensitivity-in-analysis}, a flow-sensitive analysis will give a single set of facts per program point.
 This results in the following monad `AM⸢fs⸣` and state space `AΣ⸢fs⸣` which encode _finite maps_ to `AStore` rather than relations: